David Scott: Post-NASA career

 From 2003 to 2004, Scott was a consultant on the BBC TV series Space Odyssey: Voyage To The Planets.
 In 2004, he and Leonov began work on a dual biography/history of the "Space Race" between the United States and the Soviet Union.
 The book, Two Sides of the Moon: Our Story of the Cold War Space Race, was published in 2006.
 Armstrong and Hanks both wrote introductions to the book.
 Scott has worked on the Brown University science teams for the Chandrayaan-1 lunar orbiter.
 For NASA, he has worked on the 500-Day Lunar Exploration Study and as a collaborator on the research investigation entitled "Advanced Visualization in Solar System Exploration and Research (ADVISER): Optimizing the Science Return from the Moon and Mars".

 Scott had taken two Bulova timepieces, a wristwatch and a stopwatch, with him to the Moon without advance authorization from Slayton.
 Scott wore the wristwatch on the third EVA, after his NASA-issued Omega Speedmaster lost its crystal.
 He sold the Bulova watch in 2015 for $1.625 million, after which the company marketed similar timepieces, whose accompanying material mentioned Scott and Apollo 15.
 Scott sued in federal court in 2017, alleging Bulova and Kay Jewelers were wrongfully using his name and image for commercial purposes, and in April 2018, a federal magistrate ruled he could proceed on some of his claims.
 The case was dismissed by agreement of the parties in August 2018, and in 2021, Bulova marked the fiftieth anniversary of Apollo 15 with the issuance of a commemorative watch.

 Personal life

 In 1959 Scott married his first wife, Ann Lurton Ott.
-He had two children with her: Tracy (born 1961) and Douglas (born 1963).
+They had two children.
 In 2000, it was reported that he was engaged to British TV presenter Anna Ford; at the time he was still married to Ann Scott, although separated.
 His relationship with Ford had begun in 1999.
 By 2001, Scott and Ford had separated.
 He subsequently married Margaret Black, former vice-chairman of Morgan Stanley.
 David Scott and Margaret Black-Scott reside in Los Angeles.